-A quick glance through wedding images on Pinterest confirms that floral table garlands are a hot trend for event décor this year.
+A quick glance through wedding images on Pinterest confirms that floral table garlands are a hot trend for event décor.

 There are so many materials that can be used, it can be difficult to decide which to choose.
 A garland can be made strictly of fresh greenery, herbs, flowers, fruits or any combination of these materials.

 When it comes to greens, spiral, silver dollar, parvi or seeded eucalyptus are often used as are olive leaf, ruscus, salal, smilax, sprengeri and plumosia.

 To add fragrance to the table, try using herbs.
 An herb garland can be made of rosemary, bay, sage, etc. or the herbs can be mixed with other foliages.